alan-turing-institute/nocell-prototype/README.md

 To install the package, run `raco pkg install` in this directory.

-Run `raco doc nocell` to open the nocell documentation in your web browser.
+After installation, running `raco doc nocell` will open the nocell documentation in your web browser.

 The [discounted cash flow calculator](https://github.com/alan-turing-institute/discounted-cash-flow-calculator) is an extended example written in nocell.